 Conditions of release are listed in Schedule 1 and detailed in Part 6 of the SISR.
+187

 Members need to reach their preservation age before commencing a transition to retirement benefit.
 This is age 55 for those born prior to 1 July 1960 and increasing up to age 60 for those born after 1 July 1964.
+188

 The Commissioner of Taxation delegated the authority as regulator with respect to approval of compassionate reasons to APRA.
 Maximum payments exist for transition to retirement income streams.
+189

+Subregulation 1.06(9A)(a) of the SISR.

-Refer to sub-regulation 1.06(9A) and Schedule 7 of SISR.
+Schedule 7 of the SISR.